ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @stop - Stopped

 The plugin is deactivated and stops performing its functions.
-The `@PluginManager.stop` decorated method is called during this phase.
+The [@stop](https://api.acmecse.net/acme.helpers.PluginManager.html#stop){target="_new"} decorated method is called during this phase.

-If the plugin is in *paused* state and the `@plugin` class decorator has the `noRestartWhilePaused` flag set to `True`, the plugin will not be restarted while paused.
+If the plugin is in *paused* state and the [@plugin](#plugin) class decorator has the `noRestartWhilePaused` argument set to `True`, the plugin will not be restarted while paused.

-The signature of the `@PluginManager.stop` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Stop Decorator"
 @PluginManager.stop